autresphere/ASDepthModal/README.md

 ## ASDepthModal
-ASDepthModal is mostly inspired by a nice CSS work from http://lab.hakim.se/avgrund/ (Now provides blur effect).
+ASDepthModal is mostly inspired by a nice CSS work from http://lab.hakim.se/avgrund/.

 It gives a sense of depth between the current fullscreen view which is sent backward and a modal popup view which appears in front.

 Works on iOS 5 and 6.

+The blur effect is a code borrowed from https://github.com/rnystrom/RNBlurModalView.

 ![](https://github.com/autresphere/ASDepthModal/raw/master/Screenshots/iPhoneVideo.gif)